Get your copy of the 7th Annual State of Smart Manufacturing and hear from 300+ manufacturers in this new survey report!

 Moving from paper-based processes to software-driven integrated processes has given FT Precision instant access to real-time data, allowing for faster and better decisions.
 (4:14)

-Kent: I did look in Plex this morning, and the month of our go live we had about six million whip and finished goods on our shop floor.
+Kent Baxter (FT Precision): I did look in Plex this morning, and the month of our go-live we had about six million WIP and finished goods on our shop floor.
 So we were controlling about six million pieces with a paper-based system.

-Brad: FT Percision, we make our rocker arms and we will do aluminium rocker arms all the way from an ingot, melt it down, cast it, machine, all the way through to an assembly product that will go directly into an engine.
+Brad Cook (FT Precision): FT Precision, we make our rocker arms and we will do aluminum rocker arms all the way from an ingot, melt it down, cast it, machine, all the way through to an assembly product that will go directly into an engine.
 We also make the steel components where we actually receive forgings in and those forgings are machined, hardened, and then also assembled.

-Rick: Originally the mother company Tenaka was an engineering company developing very high strength steel.
-And in '96 our customer was building a brand new product line of V6 engine to be made here in the U.S. and FTP became the supplier of that product line.
+Rick Kuba (FT Precision): Originally the mother company Tenaka was an engineering company developing very high strength steel.
+And in '96 our customer was building a brand new product line of V6 engines to be made here in the U.S. and FTP became the supplier of that product line.

-Yuzo: We have a fairly significant Japanese practice area, which serves all of the Japanese-owned businesses operating in the United States, primarily in this area of Midwest.
+Yuzo Suzuki (Plante Moran): We have a fairly significant Japanese practice area, which serves all of the Japanese-owned businesses operating in the United States, primarily in this area of the Midwest.
 So many of those clients are in the automotive supply chain.

-Monti: When you look at the implementation methodologies, a lot of times people want to make the perfect...
+Monti Piccioni (Plante Moran): When you look at the implementation methodologies, a lot of times people want to make the perfect...
 "I want to sit in the conference room and I want to come up with the perfect plan.
-Here's how it's gonna look on the floor."
+Here's how it's going to look on the floor."
 But you can't solve every problem in a conference room.
 You have to actually take the software to the floor, put it in place, and actually use it on the floor.
 Because when you're using it on the floor, now you're seeing the true problems.

 Brad: I see the whole company from a different point of view now.
 I see kind of whatever single department does.
 In essence, when people are having trouble with communication between two departments, I actually know what's going on before they do.